SharinaS/Cloud-Engineering-Fundamentals/VPC.md

 It's set as a t2.micro, which is great.

 In the configure instance details page:
-* Changed the vpc to my custom vpc.
+* Change the vpc to your custom vpc.
 * Change the subnet to the public subnet (want to launch into the public one), which will give us a public ip address, regarding the "Auto-assign Public IP" - it will say "Enable"
 * Leave everything else the way it is.